jvvtt/a2gMeasurements/docs/MeasurementSystem.md

     Both routers have configured to have the same address range (`192.168.0.100` - `192.168.0.249`), so if for any reason they have to be used simultaneously, the address range should be exclusive for each router.
     ```

-## Ethernet RFSoC to host connection

-Open a terminal or command line in the host computer.
-Type the following command:

-!!! warning "Connect to RFSoC"
-    ```sh
-    ssh xilinx@10.1.1.30
-    ```

-When asked for password, type:

-!!! warning "Enter password"
-    ```sh
-    xilinx
-    ```

-This will allow you to use the command line of the RFSoC from the host computer.